thirumurthis/Learnings/K8s/K8s_Architecture.md

 ### Kubernetes Resources- Service:

-  Kubernets Pods are ephimeral, so the Ip address assigned to them cannot be relied upon for application to communicate.
+  Kubernetes Pods are ephimeral, so the Ip address assigned to them cannot be relied upon for application to communicate.

   The `Kubernetes Service` provides logical collection of Pods and provides well defined API for application to communicate.